girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 3/Introduction_to_Hooks_in_React.md

 We can build static or dummy components by writing function.
 However UI components are more often dynamic, theremay be need to change the state of the data, reactive life cycle event, and access the elements from DOM this is where Hook comes in a scene.

+**Importance of Hooks in React**

+- No more complex lifecycle methods

+  > As those method very hard to remember and they keep changing now you can do that very easily.

+- Hooks allow you to reuse stateful logic without changing your component hierarchy.

+- It removed the complexity of dealing with the `this` keyword inside class components.

 # **Advantages of Hooks**

 1. Hooks code are easier to read and less line of code.
 Lets take a simple example of counter and compare functional components and class components.